top of page

 Characteristics of Stock Negotiation

-Compared with the regular market, transactions in the negotiated market operate under a different mechanism.
-The negotiated market allows two investors to conduct a direct, individual buy-and-sell agreement through a bargaining process rather than through the bid–offer order book.
+Compared to the regular market, transactions in the negotiated market operate under a different mechanism.
+The negotiated market allows two investors to conduct direct buy-and-sell agreements through a bargaining process.
+This is different from the bid–offer order book used in the regular market.

 Negotiated trades are executed based on mutual agreement between the buyer and the seller.
-These trades are not bound by price–fraction rules or auto-rejection limits, although they remain fully supervised by the IDX and must be facilitated by a licensed securities company.
+These trades are not bound by price–fraction rules or auto-rejection limits.
+However, they remain fully supervised by the IDX and must be facilitated by a licensed securities company.

-While regular-market transactions use lot-based trading (1 lot = 100 shares), negotiated trades are executed per share.
+1. Transaction Size: Unlike regular-market transactions that use lot-based trading (1 lot = 100 shares), negotiated trades are executed per share.
 This gives investors the flexibility to buy or sell shares in any quantity without requiring multiples of 100.

-Furthermore, settlement does not need to follow the standard T+2 timeline.
-Instead, settlement terms are determined based on an agreement between the buyer and the seller.
+3. Settlement Terms: Settlement does not need to follow the standard T+2 timeline.
+Instead, the terms are determined based on an agreement between the buyer and the seller.

 Investors typically use the negotiated market for:

-• illiquid stocks with little to no activity in the regular-market order book, and
+• Illiquid stocks with little to no activity in the regular-market order book.

 Negotiated Trading with KAF Sekuritas

 At KAF Sekuritas, clients can execute negotiated trades by contacting the Customer Service team through the official WhatsApp channel.
-Clients will be asked to provide the stock code, negotiated price, and desired volume, followed by completing a physical form to proceed with the transaction.
+Clients will need to provide the stock code, negotiated price, and desired volume.
+After that, they will complete a physical form to proceed with the transaction.

 Customer Service Button